Tracee Ellis Ross On Not Getting Married & Coping With Loneliness

-At 45, unmarried and without kids, Ross finds herself in the position of having to defend the life that makes her happy.
-“It’s really interesting to be a woman and to get to 45 and not be married and not have kids,” Ross told the audience.
+In her 40s, unmarried and without kids, Ross finds herself in the position of having to defend the life that makes her happy.
+“It’s really interesting to be a woman and to get [my age] and not be married and not have kids,” Ross told the audience.
 Even though she’s killing it in many ways—“I’m a good friend, a solid daughter,” Ross said at Glamour's Women of the Year summit in November, “a hard worker, my credit is good, I take out the garbage before it gets smelly, I recycle, and I won a Golden Globe!”

 Since then, Ross has felt nothing but peace surrounding her decision.
 Here's how she finds joy in being single.

 Plenty of people tell Ross that it's "never too late" when it comes to getting married and having kids.
 So one day, she took out her journal and wrote down a phrase that changed everything.
 “I wrote down, ‘My life is mine….’
 Those words stopped me in my tracks and honestly brought so many tears to my eyes.”

 However, Ross is the first to admit that she gets lonely from time to time, but instead of fighting that feeling, she embraces it.
 "I have had to really make friends with loneliness," she said in an interview for Glamour's January cover story.
 "And know the difference between choice-ful solitude and lonely.
 [I find comfort in] being able to name it, to say I’m feeling lonely, then to have a tribe of people I feel safe enough with to share: This is how I feel."